VileLasagna/mf-installcab/README.md

+# November 2021 Notice

+Merged patches by Galcian79 which collect the archive files from a different location which is still available ~Vile Lasagna

 # December 2020 Notice

 This may be broken with prefixes created with Proton 5.13, due to permission issues with how they symlink dll files.